 Mid-week Prayer Meeting at Emmanuel Baptist Church shall be maintained every Wednesday evening.
-Special seasons for prayer may be called by the Pastor and/or Deacons as the Holy Spirit directs.
+Special seasons for prayer may be called by the elders as the Holy Spirit directs.

 Section 3 – Special

-Special meetings at Emmanuel Baptist Church, such as Missionary Conferences, Bible Conferences, Youth Meetings, Evangelistic Conferences and Meetings, Revival Services, etc., may be arranged as the Holy Spirit may direct the Pastor and/or Deacons.
+Special meetings at Emmanuel Baptist Church, such as Missionary Conferences, Bible Conferences, Youth Meetings, Evangelistic Conferences and Meetings, Revival Services, etc., may be arranged as the Holy Spirit may direct elders.

 Section 4 – Business

-The Deacons of Emmanuel Baptist Church shall meet as often as it is necessary to discharge their responsibility as “servants” of the flock and may be called by the Pastor or the Chairman of the Deacons.
+The Officers of Emmanuel Baptist Church shall meet as often as it is necessary to discharge their responsibilities.

 Section 6 – Moderator